OktaySavdi/Openshift/Copying Files to a Persistent Volume/readme.md

 ```ruby
 oc run nginx --image=nginx --restart=Always --labels="web=nginx"
 ```
-We use the oc run command as it creates just a deployment configuration and managed pod.
-A service is not created as we don't actually need the application we are running here, an instance of the Apache HTTPD server in this case, to actually be contactable.
-We are using the Apache HTTPD server purely as a means of keeping the pod running.

 To monitor the startup of the pod and ensure it is deployed, run:
 ```ruby
 oc rollout status dc/nginx